kyleashburn/remote_access_attacks/README.md

 I started by taking the log files which had around 4.5 million log entries of attempted (and failed) logins.
 It was a csv which was around 8gb raw but formatted in such a way that analysis was...problematic.
 Thus, I had to convert the data to a format that I could work with (ideally while reducing the size.)
 I went ahead and reduced it to just the elements I thought were impoortant for my analysis.
-I've included that python script  prep.py in the repo and then I did the analysis of the data in jupyter notebooks.
+I've included that python script [prep.py](https://github.com/kyleashburn/remote_access_attacks/blob/main/prep.py.py) in the repo and then I did the analysis of the data in jupyter notebooks.
 I would have included my data but github has a max file size of 100mb so my files were too large.
-I did include a reduced subset so you could see the format of my data before and after.
+I did include a reduced subset so you could see the format of my data [before]() and [after processing]().

 I started with 5 questions and added a 6th one as I went along.
-In the course of my analysis [documented in the ipynb](http:gitub.com) I got a good idea about most of these.
+In the course of my analysis [documented in the ipynb](https://github.com/kyleashburn/remote_access_attacks/blob/main/Remote%20Access%20Attacks-checkpoint-checkpoint.ipynb) I got a good idea about most of these.

 ### Questions
 **1. Where are the attacks coming from?